-NAR assists with racing invigoration projects that organizers execute to improve their revenue and expenditures through better mutual cooperation and actions to strengthen regional racing.
+NAR assists with racing invigoration projects that organizers execute to improve their revenue and expenditures through better mutual cooperation and actions to strengthen Racing by Local Governments.

 8. Support for projects promoting the livestock industry

 NAR uses grants from organizers to support various initiatives to promote the livestock industry, including projects to improve and breed horses.